ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Gods!* has no effect on them.
 A player cannot be chosen if a roll has already been made for them during this game.

-"BY THE P0WER OF THE G0DS!"
+"BY THE P0WER OF THE GODS!"

 D8 RESULT